bmphx2/CTFs/RITSECCTF2018/Yet Another HR Management/README.md

 At this point, we have all addresses needed for an attack.
 In this case, I utilized the "House of Force" technique, where the top chunk is corrupted to a negative number allowing to create a big chunk without calling mmap() that will overlap until the address set to overwrite.

-While reconstructing the state from the chunks, it was set the top chunk as **0xffffffff**.
-It also includes the future argument for system() after free@GOT gets overwritten.
+While reconstructing the state from the chunks using the first chunk with 457 bytes, it was set the top chunk as **0xffffffff**.
+And it also includes the future argument for system() after free@GOT gets overwritten.

 "A"*120+p32(0x0)+p32(0x91)+"E"*140+p32(0x11)+p32(bin_sh)*2+p32(0x0)+p32(0xa9)+"F"*160+p32(0x0)+p32(0xffffffff)